Oklahoma Sooners football: Stadium

-The Sooners play their home games at Gaylord Family Oklahoma Memorial Stadium also known as The Palace on the Prairie.
-The stadium was formerly called Oklahoma Memorial Stadium but the administration decided to add 'Gaylord Family' to recognize the contributions made by Edward K. Gaylord and his family over the years (estimated at over $50 million).
-The playing surface is called Owen Field after Bennie Owen, Oklahoma's coach from 1905 to 1926.
-The stadium was built in 1923 with an original capacity of 500.
-In 1925, 16,000 seats were added and 16,000 more seats were added in 1929 bringing the total capacity to 32,000.
-The stadium has had a natural grass playing surface for the majority of its existence.
-The stadium had an artificial turf from 1970 to 1994.
-The stadium had a major renovation in 2003 when a new upper deck was added to the east side of the stadium, adding over 8,400 new seats.
-The official seating capacity of the stadium, following renovations in 2015, is 83,489. which makes it the 15th largest college stadium in the U.S. and second largest in the Big 12 Conference.
-Despite the official capacity, the Sooners routinely average well above capacity, most recently 86,735 for the 2018 season.
-The largest crowd ever was 88,308 on November 11, 2017, against TCU.
+The Sooners play their home games at Gaylord Family Oklahoma Memorial Stadium, also known as The Palace on the Prairie.
+The stadium was formerly called Oklahoma Memorial Stadium in honor of those killed in World War I. In 2002, the Gaylord Family name was added in recognition of financial contributions—estimated at about $50 million—made by Edward K. Gaylord and his family to the university.
+The playing surface is named Owen Field after Bennie Owen, Oklahoma's coach from 1905 to 1926.
+The stadium opened in 1923 with a capacity of 500.
+Its capacity grew to 16,000 in 1925 and 32,000 in 1929, with renovations in subsequent decades adding upper decks and an exterior brick facade.
+The stadium's official capacity is currently 80,126.
+It has had a natural grass playing surface for the most of its existence, the only exception being the period from 1970 to 1994, when artificial turf was used.
+The Sooners' average attendance is typically above capacity, peaking at 86,857 during the 2016 season.
+The largest crowd ever was 88,308 on November 11, 2017, when fifth-ranked Oklahoma defeated sixth-ranked TCU.